wiggiam/SteamHapticsSinger-for-macOS/README.md

   </g>
 </svg>

-This project aims to be a continuation of SteamControllerSinger (forked from [Roboron3042's fork](https://github.com/Roboron3042/SteamControllerSinger), originally by [Pila](https://gitlab.com/Pilatomic/SteamControllerSinger)) by fixing issues, adding features, and, most notably, Steam Deck and Steam Controller (2026) support.
+This project is a further continuation of SteamHapticsSinger (forked from [CrazyCritic89's fork](https://github.com/CrazyCritic89/SteamHapticsSinger), originally by [Pila](https://gitlab.com/Pilatomic/SteamControllerSinger)) by adding macOS support (as a macOS app).

+**FYI:** this isn't going to be kept as up-to-date as Crazy's fork, since I have to recompile their repo each time (I'll likely only make a new release for every **v1.x** release).

-I have made a small [Discord server](https://discord.gg/TWpvAxX5GW) for sharing MIDI files and updates easier for anyone interested.
+Also, Crazy has made a small **[Discord server](https://discord.gg/TWpvAxX5GW)** for sharing MIDI files and updates easier for anyone interested.

+## Using the App
+1. Download the .zip file from the [latest beta release](https://github.com/wiggiam/SteamHapticsSinger-for-macOS/releases), unzip it, (move it to your Applications folder) and open it.
+2. Allow the app to open in Privacy & Security settings.
+3. Choose from the menu if you want to use just the trackpad haptics, the full back rumble haptics (-b), or just lower channels only (-t).
+4. Make sure your Steam Controller is connected either via USB or the puck.
+5. Select a .mid (MIDI) file.
+6. A terminal window will open: either use Touch ID, or enter your password to allow the app to run at *sudo* level (the app can't send haptics commands to the controller otherwise.)
+7. The MIDI file should start playing on your controller after the app detects it.
+8. Enjoy!

-NOTE: For Steam Controller (2015), make sure the BLE firmware is NOT installed.
+**NOTE:** For Steam Controller (2015), make sure the BLE firmware is NOT installed.

-## How To

-1. [Download the latest release](https://github.com/CrazyCritic89/SteamHapticsSinger/releases) (the Linux build is the one with no file extension)
-2. Turn on your Steam Controller (2015 or 2026) or Steam Deck

-#### On Linux
-1. Right click inside the folder
-2. Click "Open in Terminal"
-3. Type `chmod +x steam-haptics-singer` to make the program executable
-4. Type `./steam-haptics-singer [name of your midi file]` to run
-5. Enjoy!
-#### On Windows
-1. Click the open space in the folder path at the top in file explorer
-2. Type in "cmd"
-3. Type `steam-haptics-singer.exe [name of your midi file]` to run
-4. Enjoy!
+***The rest of this README.md file is from CrazyCritic89's original README.md file:***

 ### Where can I find midi songs?

 Songs ready to play can be found in the original guy's [personal collection](https://mega.nz/#F!BWpEWKzB!r7WPw5bZ_domN4pk-FJsjg) (as he called it).
 Otherwise, you can just try a MIDI and see what happens (most of the time it won't work well).

 ### Usage from command prompt:
+***FYI: this is for Windows, ignore (I've kept this for identifying what each flag does).***

 	Usage: steam-haptics-singer [-p] [-y] [-d DEBUG_LEVEL] [-i INTERVAL] MIDI_FILE

 	  -i INTERVAL		Player sleep interval (in microseconds).
 Lower generally means better song fidelity, but higher cpu usage, and at some point going lower won't improve any more.
 Default value is 10000